dasaptaerwin/Progress-report-on-multivariate-statistics-for-geothermal-system-prediction-evidence-from-Indonesia/title.md

-Progress report on multivariate statistics for geothermal system prediction: evidence from Indonesia
+Final report: Multivariate statistics for geothermal system prediction from some areas in Indonesia